IgorStrah/Igor/libraries/GEM/README.md

 * *GEM&* **invertKeysDuringEdit(** _bool_ invert = true **)**
   *Accepts*: `bool`
   *Returns*: `GEM&`, or `GEM_u8g2&`, or `GEM_adafruit_gfx&`
   Turn inverted order of characters during edit mode on (`invertKeysDuringEdit()`) or off (`invertKeysDuringEdit(false)`).
-By default when in edit mode of a number or a `char[17]` variable, digits (and other characters) increment when `GEM_KEY_UP` key is pressed and decrement when `GEM_KEY_DOWN` key is pressed.
-Inverting this order may lead to more natural expected behavior when editing `char[17]` or number variables with certain input devices (e.g. rotary encoder, in which case rotating knob clock-wise is generally associated with `GEM_KEY_DOWN` action during navigation through menu items, but in edit mode it seems more natural to increment a digit rather than to decrement it when performing the same clock-wise rotation).
+By default when in edit mode of a number, or a `char[17]` variable, or a spinner, digits (and other characters) increment when `GEM_KEY_UP` key is pressed and decrement when `GEM_KEY_DOWN` key is pressed.
+Inverting this order may lead to more natural expected behavior when editing `char[17]`, or number variables, or incremental spinners with certain input devices (e.g. rotary encoder, in which case rotating knob clock-wise is generally associated with `GEM_KEY_DOWN` action during navigation through menu items, but in edit mode it seems more natural to increment a digit rather than to decrement it when performing the same clock-wise rotation).

 * *GEM&* **init()**
   *Returns*: `GEM&`, or `GEM_u8g2&`, or `GEM_adafruit_gfx&`